souyahia/lights-out/README.md

-# lights-out
+# Lights Out

-A small React Native project to implement the game of Lights Out (created by Tiger Electronics in 1995)
+This project is an implementation of the [Lights Out game](https://en.wikipedia.org/wiki/Lights_Out_(game)) released by Tiger Electronics in 1995.